-Virtual MFA allows users to log in by using two steps: entering username and password, then entering a code sent via the Google Authenticator app or any other application for TOTP authentication.
+Virtual MFA allows users to log in by using two steps: entering a username and password, then entering a code sent via the Google Authenticator app or any other application for TOTP authentication.

 SMS MFA allows users to log in by using their credentials and an SMS code to the phone number provided during setup.

 Virtual MFA setup